SC Conservation Innovation Grants

 Conservation Innovation Grants are designed to stimulate the development and adoption of innovative conservation approaches and technologies while leveraging federal investment in environmental enhancement and protection related to agricultural production on private agricultural lands.
 Under CIG, Environmental Quality Incentives Program (EQIP) funds are used to award competitive grants to non-Federal entities, including non-governmental organizations, tribes and individuals.

-CIG enables NRCS to work with other public and private entities to accelerate technology transfer and adoption of promising technologies and approaches to address some of the nation's most pressing natural resource concerns.
-CIG will benefit agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations.
-NRCS administers the CIG program which requires a 50-50 match between the agency and the applicant.
-CIG is offered as both a nationwide and a state program:
+Natural Resources Conservation Service (NRCS) administers CIG.
+CIG enables NRCS to work with other public and private entities to spur technology transfer and adoption of promising technologies and approaches to address some of the nation's most pressing natural resource challenges.
+CIG, which is voluntary, will benefit agricultural producers by providing more options for environmental enhancement and compliance with federal, state, and local regulations.
+Grantees must work with producers and forestland owners to demonstrate innovative approaches to improve soil health, air and water quality, conserve energy and enhance wildlife habitat in conjunction with agricultural production.
+CIG requires a 50-50 match between the agency and the grantee.
+The extremely competitive CIGs are offered nationally and statewide.